A shark at the National Sea Life Centre

 Legoland Discovery Centre

-There doesn’t seem to be a specific event happening at the Legoland Discovery Centre for West Midlands May half term 2023.
+There doesn’t seem to be a specific event happening at the Legoland Discovery Centre for West Midlands May half term 2024.
 However, visitors booking a standard play session can enjoy the ultimate indoor lego experience.
 Create a masterpiece at a build station, check out the mini Midlands, have fun in soft play and take advantage of the 4D cinema and two rides.
 If you decide to visit the National Sea Life Centre as well, you can buy a combined ticket online to save money.
-Full details are on the Discovery Centre website.

 National Sea Life Centre